ckaestne/seai/lectures/22_summary/all.md

 https://www.snorkel.org/, https://www.snorkel.org/blog/snorkel-programming;
 Ratner, Alexander, et al. "[Snorkel: rapid training data creation with weak supervision](https://link.springer.com/article/10.1007/s00778-019-00552-1)."
 The VLDB Journal 29.2 (2020): 709-730.

-Note:
-Emphasize the two different models.
-One could just let all labelers vote, but generative model identifies common correlations and disagreements and judges which labelers to trust when (also provides feedback to label function authors), resulting in better labels.

-The generative model could already make predictions, but it is coupled tightly to the labeling functions.
-The discriminative model is a traditional model learned on labeled training data and thus (hopefully) generalizes beyond the labeling functions.
-It may actually pick up on very different signals.
-Typically this is more general and robust for unseen data.

 ----